Avik816/orange-quality/README.md

 ## 🔍 Dataset

-The dataset is assumed to contain various physicochemical properties of oranges (e.g., size, color, acidity, etc.) and a quality rating label.
+The dataset contains various physicochemical properties of oranges (e.g., size, color, acidity, etc.) and a quality rating label.
 These attributes are used to build predictive models.

 ---